jimshowalter/architecture-enforcer/README.md

 Different subpackages can be assigned to different components.
 For example, com.foo.utils.math could be assigned to a Math component, com.foo.utils.strings could be assigned to a Strings component, and com.foo.utils could be assigned to a Utils component.

-Individual classes cannot be split out from packages and assigned to different components.
-The finest granularity is the fully-qualified package name.
-But this can often be easily remedied by moving classes to new subpackages.
+Individual classes can be split out from packages and assigned to different components by specifying individual classes belonging to the components.
+However, this should be treated as temporary, because ideally when code is relocated to Maven projects (or Java modules), the best practice is for every package to belong to exactly one project/module.
+So where possible, moving classes to different packages is preferable.

+Classes belonging to the default package (that is, not having a package) can be assigned to components by specifying them in the components.

 All classes must wind up in a component, or the tool fails with an error (the target state must be completely specified).